mathie/mathie.github.io/_drafts/nanowrimo.md

 technical ideas from the list.
 So I had a quick brainstorm/mind map on the topic of learning through refactoring, having used that technique on a toy project to learn about Go.

-**FIXME: Insert picture of the learning through refactoring mind map**

 And then I started writing.
 What I actually wrote that day had very little to do with learning through refactoring, and was instead a background on why one